surifirstpin/biplus_documentation/docs/Visualization.md

 ### Editing Options for Line Chart

-- **Show percentage**  displays percentage of occupancy, each measure value holds in a pie chart.
-To enable it select the **Check Box** show percentage as shown in below image.
+- **Show percentage**  on selecting this checkbox, it displays percentage value for each measure in pie chart. if disabled it  displays dimension name.

+![
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/6921e2105eb29674d2f727201df80f5be58983d5/images/show_percentage.png)